 The goal of bat acoustic activity monitoring is to quantify increases in bat acoustic activity at the site as a function of changes to foraging and roosting activity in response to the management actions.
-To measure changes, NPMPP will deploy 15 acoustic monitors within the PMA.
+To measure changes, NPMPP will deploy 15 acoustic monitors within the PMA (one per plot).
 Nightly monitoring, beginning 1-hour prior to sunset and ending 1-hour after sunrise, will be conducted for a 12-month period in Years 1, 3, 5, and 8.
 During monitoring years, acoustic monitoring data will be downloaded at least quarterly.

 Acoustic monitoring will be conducted using Song Meter SM4BAT-FS (SM4) ultrasonic recorders equipped with high frequency microphones (SMM-U2; Wildlife Acoustics, Inc., Maynard, MA).
-Nine of the SM4 acoustic monitors will be randomly distributed throughout the PMA.
-The six additional SM4 acoustic monitors will be associated with randomly selected sampling plots described in Section 6.1-two "native forest" plots, two "established invasive species" plots, and two "invasive species dominated" plots.
+Each of the SM4 acoustic monitors will be placed within 30 meters of one of the monitoring plots (Section 6.1).
+The specific location will be identified to maximize the probability of collecting bat detections.
 These will remain in a constant location during all the monitoring years, including the baseline year.
 The distribution density of all 15 SM4 acoustic monitors is approximately 1 detector/0.6 kilometers2.